Amin-MAG/My-Notes/Docker.md

 ## Save

-Used when you want to load a docker image.
-You can save docker image on disk by:
+Used when you want to save a Docker image to disk:

 ```bash
 docker save busybox > busybox.tar